Flip Graphs of Degree-Bounded (Pseudo-)Triangulations: Flipping with tight degree bounds

 \subsection{Creating a fringe triangulation}

+\begin{lemma} Let $S$ be a set of $n$ points in convex position and let $T\in\mathcal{T}_k(S)$, $k>6$.
+Then $T$ can be transformed into a fringe triangulation of $S$ in $O(n^2)$ flips, while at no time exceeding a vertex degree of $k$. \end{lemma} \begin{proof}

-Recall that a fringe triangulation has no fans of size greater than four, each fan is adjacent to an inner triangle, and every leaf path is dual to a zigzag.
-If $T$ is not a fringe triangulation, then it has at least one fan $F$.
-Let $3 \leq f \leq n-2$ be the size of $F$ and let $v_1 \ldots v_f$ denote the ``non fan handle'' vertices of the edges of $F$ ordered cyclically around the fan handle $v_0$ (see Fig.~\ref{fig:fan}(a)).
+Recall that in a fringe triangulation every ear strip is a zigzag.
+If $T$ is not a fringe triangulation, then it has at least one ear strip $E$ that is not a zigzag.
+Let $Z$ be the maximal zigzag that contains the ear of $E$.
+The end triangle of $Z$ that is not the ear is called the \emph{terminal triangle}.
+The terminal triangle is also part of a fan, otherwise $Z$ would not have been a maximal zigzag or $E$ would be a zigzag.
+Let $v_h$ be the fan handle of this fan.

-If a zigzag $Z$, which is dual to a leaf path, is adjacent to $F$, then one inversion of $Z$ can decrease $f$ by one (see Fig.~\ref{fig:fan}(b)).
-After the inversion the reduced fan is again adjacent to a zigzag which is dual to a leaf path.
-Repeated inversion of the (stepwise expanded) zigzag will eventually remove the fan at a cost of $\Theta(f\cdot(\tilde{n}+f))$ flips where $\tilde{n}$ is the length of the dual path of $Z$.
-In the following we present a more efficient method to remove or reduce fans.

-Consider the fan depicted in Fig.~\ref{fig:fan2}(a).
-If one of $v_1$ and $v_f$ has degree less than $k$ and the other one less than $k-1$, then we can convert the fan to an inner triangle and a zigzag (which might be empty) ending in an ear, see Fig.~\ref{fig:fan2}(a).
-The degree requirement for $v_1$ and $v_f$ is always satisfied, unless $v_1$ or $v_f$ is the fan handle of another fan or is adjacent to an inner triangle.

-In the first case the common diagonal of the two fans can be flipped to create two fans separated by a zigzag while decreasing the fan degrees by one each, see Fig.~\ref{fig:fan2}(b) (the dashed edge shows the situation before, the dotted edge after the flip).
-In the second case we distinguish two sub cases.